fooyo/FooyoSDKDemo/Carthage/Checkouts/FooyoTestSDK/README.md

 }
 ```

-This function will be called when the information window is clicked:
+This function will be called when the pop-up information window is clicked:

 - If the information window of a location/linear trail is clicked, the `category` and the `levelOneId` will be returned;
 - If the information window of a hotspot (of a non-linear trail) is clicked, the `category`, `levelOneId` as well as the `levelTwoId` will all be returned.